-Life insurance for mums, dads and stay-at-home parents
+Life insurance for stay-at-home parents

 Do stay-at-home parents need life insurance?

-This acts as a financial safety net that could help you clear outstanding debts such as your mortgage and help to pay bills.
-It could also free up the surviving wage earner to work less, not work for a while, or pay for childcare.
+This acts as a financial safety net that could help you clear outstanding debts, such as your mortgage, and help to pay bills.
+It could also help pay for someone else to do what the non-working partner or parent regularly did unpaid.
+Particular thought needs to be given to children after a bereavement too.

 Looking after children